Mulraj Chopra: Imprisonment and death

 Mulraj was placed on trial for the murders of Vans Agnew and Anderson.
 Whilst awaiting trial, Mulraj was kept under the custody of John Spencer Login who remarked to his wife that Mulraj seemed not to be the bloodthirsty despot described in the papers."
+According to Khushwant Singh, his trial was a farce and Lord Dalhousie had already decided Mulraj was guilty, who stated the following three months before Mulraj's hearing: "‘I cannot hang him, but I will do what he will think a thousand times worse: I will send him across the sea, what they call 'black water' and dread far more than death."

-Mulraj was cleared of premeditated murder, but was found guilty of being an accessory due to having rewarded the murderers and openly using the deaths as pretext for rebellion.
+The court consisted of three Englishmen.
+Mulraj was cleared of premeditated murder, but was found guilty of being an accessory for the murder of two officers due to having rewarded the murderers and openly using the deaths as pretext for rebellion.
 He was sentenced to death, but the sentence was later commuted to exile for life.
-He was due to be banished to Singapore but was instead incarcerated at Fort William in Calcutta, Bengal as he suffered a bout of dysentery.
+He was due to be banished to Singapore but was instead incarcerated at Fort William in Calcutta, Bengal as he suffered a bout of dysentery while waiting for his boat to arrive.
+Mulraj requested to die at Benaras, which was agreed to.

 Later he was to be moved to Benares but he died on route at Buxar jail near on 11 August 1851 after falling ill.
 His body was cremated on the banks of the Ganges river by a handful of loyal servants.